verma-shubham01/Speed-Detector-using-CNN/VehicleSpeedDetection/README.md

 </ul>

 <strong>Run the main.py file.</strong>
-Visit 127.0.0.1:7000 on a Web-Browser to access the Web Application.
+Visit local host on a Web-Browser to access the Web Application.
 You can perform Vehicle Data Extraction or Speed Detection by clicking the desired option on the home page.

 ### Screenshots: